 Select if have preexisting iRules you want to add for ICA traffic.
-While iRules can provide additional functionality not present in the iApp, iRules are an advanced feature and you must understand how each iRule affects your deployment, including application behavior and BIG-IP system performance.
-See https://devcentral.f5.com/HotTopics/iRules/tabid/1082202/Default.aspx.
+While iRules can provide additional functionality not present in the iApp, iRules are an advanced feature and should be used only if you understand how each iRule will affect your deployment, including application behavior and BIG-IP system performance.

+For more information on iRules, see https://devcentral.f5.com/HotTopics/iRules/tabid/1082202/Default.aspx.